-Glossary
+3 Glossary

 Term or Abbreviation Description Avoided TUoS Refers to the additional locational charges that would have been payable by TasNetworks, in its capacity as a DNSP, to the TNSP, had an embedded generator not injected energy at its connection point into the distribution network.
-AEMO Australian Energy Market Operator Contract capability The contract capability is the maximum demand expected thorough the connection point at a point in time.
-Connection point The point on a distribution feeder at which an embedded generator is connected to the high voltage distribution network.
+AEMO Australian Energy Market Operator Capacity The amount of electrical power that a part of the network is able to carry Contract capability The contract capability is the maximum demand expected thorough the connection point at a point in time Connection point The point on a distribution feeder at which an embedded generator is connected to the high voltage distribution network.
 Connection agreement An agreement between TasNetworks and an embedded generator under which the embedded generator is connected to TasNetworks' distribution network and/or receives distribution services (i.e., the conveyance of electricity via the distribution network).
 Demand Electricity consumption at a point in time Distribution network The assets and services that carry the electricity conveyed from generators by the high voltage transmission system and deliver it to individual consumers at the lower voltages to operate lighting, heating, appliances and industrial equipment.
 DNSP Distribution network service provider e.g., TasNetworks.
-EEG Eligible embedded generator. kW, MW Kilowatt, Megawatt Micro embedded generation A micro embedded generator is a retail customer that operates an embedded generating unit for which a micro embedded generator connection to the distribution network is appropriate.
-Customers with generating units of the kind contemplated by AS 4777 (i.e. Solar) are considered micro embedded generation with a size limit of up to 200 kW.
-NER, or the Rules National Electricity Rules Transmission- Distribution connection site A facility owned and operated by a TNSP that connects the transmission network with the distribution network, containing transformers which reduce voltage from transmission level to distribution level, commonly known as substation

-Term or Abbreviation Description Transmission network The assets and services that enable large generators, e.g., windfarms, hydro- electric power stations, to transmit the high voltage electrical energy they produce to population centres and major industrial users of electricity TNSP Transmission network service provider e.g., TasNetworks TUoS Transmission Use of System.
-TUoS locational price TUoS locational prices reflect the asset values associated with the parts of the network that service particular connection points, as well as the level of contracted demand at that connection point and are expressed as a price per MW.
+The owner and operator of an electricity distribution network (grid) to which retail customers and embedded generators are connected.
+Eligible embedded generator ( EEG ) A generator who is a registered generator with AEMO; or who is not registered but has elected to seek connection under rule 5.3A instead of under Chapter 5A kW, MW Kilowatt, Megawatt Micro embedded generation A micro embedded generator is a retail customer that operates an embedded generating unit for which a micro embedded generator connection to the distribution network is appropriate.
+A micro-generator is an embedded generator with the ability to supply not more than 10 kW (single phase) or 30 kW (three phase) of electricity into the distribution network at a single connection point.
+Customers with generating units of the kind contemplated by AS 4777 (i.e. Solar) are considered micro embedded generation.
+NER, or the Rules National Electricity Rules Terminal substation A facility owned and operated by a TNSP that connects the transmission network with the distribution network, containing transformers which reduce voltage from transmission level to sub-transmission (but not distribution) level and from which distribution feeders originate Transmission network The assets and services that enable large generators, e.g., windfarms, hydro-electric power stations, to transmit the high voltage electrical energy they produce to population centres and major industrial users of electricity TNSP Transmission network service provider e.g., TasNetworks The owner and operator of an electricity transmission network (grid) to which generators, major industrial customers and the DNSP are connected TUoS Transmission Use of System.
+Charges for the utilisation of the transmission network TUoS locational price TUoS Locational prices reflect the asset values associated with the parts of the network that service particular connection points, as well as the level of contracted demand at that connection point and are expressed as a price per MW.